trebloc/take-home-coding-challenge-workshop/readme.md

 <img src="splash.jpg">

-Built a index page with a mobile responsive navbar utilizing bootstrap in the style as outlined in the Front End Engineering Challenge.
+Built an index page with a mobile responsive navbar utilizing bootstrap in the style as outlined in the Front End Engineering Challenge.
+Setup the page to use an external CSS sheet with all the styles outlined from the challenge.

+Bootstrap is the framework being used to make the navbar mobile responsive with a breakpoint.

 ## Technologies/Frameworks: